 The term ‘regenerative’ must also be subject to the same criticism.
 Things that are undesirable can be “regenerated” or be part of a ‘regenerative’ process.
 The term can be easily appropriated by those who have absolutely no connection to the principles of the Symbiocene.
 For example, there are foresters in Australia who describe clear-felling old growth forest coups for logs, then totally burning what remains, as ‘regenerative forestry’.
 The millions of organisms, large and small, destroyed by such ecocidal practices experience degeneration, not regeneration.
 ‘Regenerative development’ has also become a new form of ‘greenwash’ where, for example, it can be applied to the concept of a ‘green port‘ in marine areas to justify and promote industry and tourism.
 There is even ‘regenerative capitalism’ on the buzz word list.

 To regenerate, technically, means to put back in place, something that was there before it was lost.
 A bit like a lizard’s tail.
-Works well for lizards when they lose their tails, but maybe not so good for the impacts of human enterprise.
+Works well for lizards when they lose their tails, but maybe not so good for the impacts of human enterprise, especially under the capitalist paradigm.
 “Regenerative” suffers from the same flaw as “resilience” when things that should just ‘go away’ or not be done at all stick around like a bad smell.
 Resilience becomes perverse, regenerative become degenerative.
 Sumbiosic development avoids this fate.